-Your ND filters are not dark enough.
+- Your ND filters are not dark enough.
 This technique allows a longer exposure time.

 - You have forgotten your filters or your lens does not allow for the use of filters.

-I took this photo from the top of the Bayon waterfall (Belgium) and I wanted to capture a scene that was dynamic and powerful.
+I took this photo from the top of the Bayon waterfall (Belgium).
+I wanted to capture a scene that was dynamic and powerful.

 This lens cannot take screw-in or plate filters.
-Placing a handheld filter in front of the lens may work with GND filters, but for long exposures this isn’t viable.
+Placing a handheld filter in front of the lens may work with GND filters.
+But for long exposures this isn’t viable.

 Instead, the photo is the result of averaging eight single exposures, each 1/200s long.